Alberta Highway 93

 Highway 93 is a north–south highway in Alberta, Canada.
-It is also known as the Banff-Windermere Parkway south of the Trans-Canada Highway (Highway 1) and the Icefields Parkway north of the Trans-Canada Highway.
+It is also known as the Banff–Windermere Highway or Banff–Windermere Parkway south of the Trans-Canada Highway (Highway 1) and the Icefields Parkway north of the Trans-Canada Highway.
 It travels through Banff National Park and Jasper National Park and is maintained by Parks Canada for its entire length.
 It runs from the British Columbia border at Vermilion Pass in the south, where it becomes British Columbia Highway 93, to its terminus at the junction with the Yellowhead Highway (Highway 16) at Jasper.
 The route takes its number from U.S. Route 93, which runs uninterrupted south to central Arizona, and was initially designated as '93' in 1959.